microsoft/web_replay/README.md

 .\bin\web_replay.exe replay --host=<host> --http_proxy_port=<http_proxy_port> <archive>
 ```

-`<archive>` is either a single file or a folder.
+`<archive>` is either a single file or a folder. **Using a folder is recommended as it can handle multiple DUTs simultaneously.**

 > [!TIP]
-> The optional parameter `--excludes_list` accepts a space-separated list of domains for
-> which web_replay will always fetch data from the live internet.
+> The optional parameter `--excludes_list` accepts a space-separated list of domains for which web_replay will always fetch data from the live internet.

 > [!NOTE]
-> There is no strict limitation on recording or replaying with multiple DUTs simultaneously if **archive** is a **folder**.
-A single HOST PC can handle multiple DUTs without issue.
-> However, when using multiple archives, be aware of the following:
-> - Each DUT needs to record and replay with its own archive.
+> A single HOST PC can handle multiple DUTs simultaneously.
+When using a folder as an archive if specific issues arise, that DUT may need to record and replay its own dedicated archive.
-> - If the archive is a single file, switching between archives requires restarting the web_replay server with the new archive specified.
-> - If the archive is a folder containing multiple archive files, you can switch between archives dynamically using the special URL path `/web-page-replay-change-archive?n={n}`.
-Frequent switching between archives in this mode may lead to potential issues or unexpected behavior.
+> If the archive is a folder containing multiple archive files, you can switch between archives dynamically using the special URL path `/web-page-replay-change-archive?n={n}`.

 ### Special URL Paths